tedjh/tedjh.github.io/index.md

 ## Talks

-* POSTPONED "Rational Cherednik algebras and twisting", British Early Career Mathematicians' Colloquium, University of Birmingham, April 2020.
+* **Upcoming**: British Early Career Mathematicians' Colloquium, University of Birmingham, July 2020.

+* University of Manchester, Algebra Seminar, June 2020. [slides](./assets/files/seminar_09_06_20.pdf)

+  > "Twists of rational Cherednik algebras": A summary of joint work between myself, Y. Bazlov, A. Berenstein and A. McGaw on rational and braided Cherednik algebras and how they are related via cocycle/Drinfeld twists.

+* University of Cambridge, Junior Algebra Seminar, May 2020

+* University of Manchester, Category theory reading group, April 2020. [website_notes](./assets/files/talk_bin/index.html)

+  > "Hopf Algebras and Monoidal Categories": This was an introduction to the theory of Hopf algebras, and (braided) monoidal categories, with some insights into how they are related.

-* "What are Vertex Algebras", University of Bath Algebra and Geometry Seminar, October 2015.
+* University of Bath, Algebra and Geometry Seminar, October 2015.

+  > "What are Vertex Algebras": An introduction to Vertex algebras based on an undergraduate summer research project.

 <!---Text can be **bold**, _italic_, or ~~strikethrough~~.